nginth/PiMonitor/README.md

 ### Quickstart
 #### Monitor
 First, on the ClearBlade platform, create a new System.
 Then, create a Device within this system.
-Next, clone this repository onto the Raspberry Pi and create a config file in the `monitor` directory named `clearblade.ini`.
+Next, clone this repository onto the Raspberry Pi and create a config file in the root directory of the project named `clearblade.ini`.
 Fill in the details here with the information from the system and device you just created.
 Feel free to choose any channel name you like.

 ```ini
 [system]